-Qualification description: The SIS20115 is based on units of competency selected from the SIS Sport & Recreation training package.
+The SIS20122 is based on units of competency selected from the SIS Sport & Recreation training package.
 The Certificate II in Sport and Recreation is an elective subject that may be studied by Year 11 and 12 students who are interest in career in the sport or fitness industries.
 The internally based program is offered as a senior subject where students participate in the delivery of a range of sport activities and programs within the school.
 Graduates will be competent in a range of essential skills - such as preparing and conducting sport/fitness coaching sessions, providing quality customer service, managing conflict and conducting risk assessments.
-Entry requirements: Students are required to successfully obtain a Blue Card (eligibility to work with children and young people) www.bluecard.qld.gov.au/index.html Pre-requisite: Students must have a passion for and/or interest in pursuing a career in the sport or fitness industries.
+Students are required to successfully obtain a Blue Card (eligibility to work with children and young people) www.bluecard.qld.gov.au/index.html Pre-requisite: Students must have a passion for and/or interest in pursuing a career in the sport or fitness industries.
 They must have good quality written and spoken communication skills and an enthusiasm / motivation to participate in physical activity sessions.
-Qualification packaging rules: Total units = 13 (8 core units + 5 elective units from the list below).
-Core and electives: Competencies covered: BSBWOR202 (C) HLTAID011 (C) SISXEMR001 (C) SISXIND001 (C) HLTWHS001 (C) SISXCAI002 (C) SISXCOS001 (C) SISXCCS001 (E) SISXFAC001 (E) SISSBSB001 (E) SISSBSB002 (E) SISXCAI001 (E) Organise and complete daily work activities Provide first aid Respond to emergency situations Work effectively in sport, fitness and recreation environments Participate in workplace health and safety Assist with activity sessions Maintain sport, fitness and recreation industry knowledge Provide quality service Conduct sport coaching sessions with foundation level participants Maintain equipment for activities Conduct basketball sessions with foundation level participants Coach basketball participants up to an intermediate level Provide equipment for activities Learning experiences: Face to face in a simulated workplace training environment for required skills Face to face in a workplace Online for some components of training for required knowledge Classroom for some components of training for required knowledge Required to conduct coaching lessons to junior HPE classes throughout the 2 years Work placement.
+Total units = 13 (6 core units + 4 elective units from the list below).
+Participate in workplace health and safety Assist in conducting recreation sessions Provide quality service Respond to emergency situations Maintain activity equipment Maintain sport, fitness and recreation industry knowledge Provide First Aid Conduct visual inspection of park facilities Conduct basketball coaching sessions with foundation level participants Coach basketball participants up to an intermediate level • Face to face in a simulated workplace training environment for required skills • Face to face in a workplace • Online for some components of training for required knowledge • Classroom for some components of training for required knowledge • Required to conduct coaching lessons to junior HPE classes throughout Required to conduct coaching lessons to junior HPE classes throughout the 2 years Work placement.
+Assessment items will be selected from: Practical Tasks Hands-on activities involving clients Group work Documents and portfolios Work experience within the school sporting programs (athletics and swimming carnivals, tournaments, cross country, primary school, etc.) Individual journals Planning projects

-Assessment: Assessment items will be selected from: Practical Tasks Hands-on activities involving clients Group work Documents and portfolios Work experience within the school sporting programs (athletics and swimming carnivals, tournaments, cross country, primary school, etc.) Individual journals Planning projects Students will be assessed in a holistic approach that integrates a range of competencies Pathways: The Certificate II in Sport and Recreation will predominantly be used by students seeking to enter the fitness industry and/or as an alternative entry into University: Example: Exercise Physiologist; Teacher - Physical Education; Sport Scientist.
-Fees: User Pay Fees: NIL Costs in addition to User Pay Fees: \$5 approx. Golf course (Year 11 and 12) Further information: Please contact Mr Poole, Head of Department - Health, Physical & Education physical_education@caloundrashs.eq.edu.au
+• Students will be assessed in a holistic approach that integrates a range of competencies Pathways: The Certificate II in Sport and Recreation will predominantly be used by students seeking to enter the fitness industry and/or as an alternative entry into University: Example: Exercise Physiologist; Teacher - Physical Education; Sport Scientist.
+Fees: \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates. \$5 approx. Golf course (Year 11 and 12) Further information: Please contact Mr Poole, Head of Department - Health, Physical & Education physical_education@caloundrashs.eq.edu.au